jfg956/mysql-server/jfg_brain_dump.md

 While looking a mysqldumpslow, I saw it is broken with "administrator command", which I reported in below.
 - [Bug#115084: mysqldumpslow breaks on "administrator command"](https://bugs.mysql.com/bug.php?id=115084)

-TODO: decide what to do with multi-line db names...

 TODO: Percona related stuff (suggested by Daniel Black in his [comments](https://github.com/jfg956/mysql-server/pull/8#pullrequestreview-2087006510)